Which place is cheaper, Budapest or Amsterdam?

 Amsterdam usually receives less sunshine than Budapest during autumn.
 Amsterdam gets 99 hours of sunny skies, while Budapest receives 152 hours of full sun in the autumn.

 In October, Amsterdam usually receives more rain than Budapest.
 Amsterdam gets 72 mm (2.8 in) of rain, while Budapest receives 34 mm (1.3 in) of rain each month for the autumn.

 The winter brings many poeple to Amsterdam as well as Budapest.
 The museums, the shopping scene, and the cuisine are the main draw to Amsterdam this time of year.
 Also, many travelers come to Budapest for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Budapest.
 It's quite cold in Amsterdam in the winter.
 In January, Amsterdam is generally much warmer than Budapest.
-Temperatures in Amsterdam average around 2°C (36°F), and Budapest stays around -1°C (31°F).
+Daily temperatures in Amsterdam average around 2°C (36°F), and Budapest fluctuates around -1°C (31°F).

 In the winter, Amsterdam often gets less sunshine than Budapest.
 Amsterdam gets 46 hours of sunny skies this time of year, while Budapest receives 61 hours of full sun.